MIST: Mutual Information Estimation Via Supervised Training: Related Work

+\paragraph{Density Estimators.} Density estimators compute mutual information estimates by performing intermediate approximations of density functions.
+Histogram MI estimators approximate the joint and marginal density functions in Eq. \ref{eq:mi} by partitioning the support of each variable into a set of bins and counting the frequencies in each \citep{histogram_binning}.
+Histogram estimators suffer from very poor scaling and are highly sensitive to the choice of bins, leading to research on optimizing the bin selection \citep{adaptive_binning}.
+Kernel density estimators (KDE; \citealp{kde, textbook_kde}) were later developed to help avoid this sensitivity by replacing fixed bins with kernel functions centered at each sample point. \citet{original_kl_density_estimator} designed a method for entropy estimation using neighborhood distances, an approach which was later refined with weighted variants \citep{weighted_kl_density_estimator}.
+The Kraskov-Stögbauer-Grassberger estimator (KSG; \citealp{ksg}) extended this k-nearest neighbor framework to mutual information estimation using MI's expression in terms of conditional entropy (see Appendix~\ref{app:definitions}).
+KSG is one of the most broadly used MI estimators, especially for low-sample settings, and serves as a primary benchmark comparison in this work.
 Several approaches have explored the use of deep generative models for density estimation.
-One line of work uses normalizing flows to reconstruct density functions directly.
-However, these methods suffer from poor estimates even for data with simple structure \citep{MINE_exp_variance_consistency_tests, dine_gaussian}.
+One line of work uses VAEs or normalizing flows to reconstruct the joint and marginal density functions directly, an approach which suffers from high sample requirements and a limited ability to capture complex structure \citep{MINE_exp_variance_consistency_tests, dine_gaussian}.
 The Barber-Agakov bound (BA; \citealp{barber2004algorithm_BA_Bound}) provides a variational lower bound on MI by introducing a variational approximation $q(x|y)$ to the true conditional $p(x|y)$.
 Several works have applied this bound using conditional generative models with different choices for the marginal distribution \citep{alemi2016deep_variation_info_bottleneck, chalk2016relevant_BA_bound_application, kolchinsky2019nonlinear}.
-Later work used VAEs to learn the joint and marginal density functions directly \citep{MINE_exp_variance_consistency_tests}.
-Most recently, MINDE \citep{minde} trains conditional or joint diffusion models to learn score functions, then applies the Girsanov theorem to compute KL-divergence as the expected difference between joint and marginal scores.
-VCE \citep{chen2025neural_vector_copulas} is a concurrent work to ours, and writes MI as the negative differential entropy of the vector copula density.
-Their approach uses flow models to estimate the marginal densities, then estimates the vector copula density using maximum likelihood estimation.
+More recently, MINDE \citep{minde} trains conditional or joint diffusion models to learn score functions, then applies the Girsanov theorem to compute KL-divergence as the expected difference between joint and marginal scores.
+VCE \citep{chen2025neural_vector_copulas} is a concurrent work that expresses MI as the negative differential entropy of the vector copula density, which they estimate by first using normalizing flows to model the marginal densities, then applying maximum likelihood estimation to the copula.
+Another line of density estimators has focused on building MI estimators for complex settings by learning methods to simplify the distributions before applying classical estimators or computing MI directly.
+MIENF \citep{mi_through_normalizing_flows} learns a pair of normalizing flows that apply MI-preserving transformations to the joint distribution, enabling closed-form MI calculation.
+Latent-MI (LMI; \citealp{lmi_estimator}) trains a network to compress data with minimal mutual information loss, then applies KSG to the low-dimensional embeddings.
+These methods have improved abilities to handle high-dimensional data, but have large sample and computational requirements, and rely on the existence of simple or low-dimensional structure in high-dimensional data.